-The 2026 Champions League Final brings together the reigning European champions and the newly-crowned Premier League winners for what promises to be one of the great finals of the modern era.
-PSG, led by Ballon d'Or winner Ousmane Dembélé, bid to become only the second side to retain the trophy in the Champions League era.
-Arsenal, under Mikel Arteta, return to the final for the first time in 20 years.
+The 2026 Champions League Final brought together the reigning European champions and the newly-crowned Premier League winners for one of the most tense finals of the modern era.
+PSG, led by Ballon d'Or winner Ousmane Dembélé, became only the second side in the Champions League era to retain the trophy.
+Arsenal, under Mikel Arteta, reached the final for the first time in 20 years — and came within two penalty kicks of their first.

 Off the pitch, these squads represent two of the most watch-conscious groups in world football.
-Here is what we actually know — and what we are watching for.
+Here is what we knew going in — and what the night itself revealed.

 PARIS SAINT-GERMAIN

-PSG's squad this season features some of the most extravagant watch collectors in European football.
-Their star man, Ousmane Dembélé, is perhaps the best-documented watch wearer in world football right now.
+PSG's squad features some of the most extravagant watch collectors in European football.
+Their star man, Ousmane Dembélé — who scored the equalising penalty in Budapest — is perhaps the best-documented watch wearer in world football right now.

 Ousmane Dembélé — PSG · Ballon d'Or 2025